fDannyCs/Pukllay-Web/README.md

 # Pukllay-Web
-Hi everyone, this is a little webpage (only front-end) created for a children.
-This is only a demo, with a thematic based in Nazca culture, founded 1200 years ago in Ica, southern of Peru.
-It will have improvements, this is only the first version. =D
+Hi everybody, this is a little webpage created for a children.
+The thematic is based in Nazca culture from Ica, southern of Peru 1200 years ago.
+I hope you like it and don't worry about the bugs, this was my first webpage created.
+Greetings!